knightjdr/cellmap-scripts/README.md

 ## Script order

-For third-party datasets, see `data-sets` README for instructions.
+For third-party datasets, see `data-sets` README for instructions on getting and/or reformatting files.

 1. saint-processing
 * merge files